-A first-time offense of speeding one to twenty-one (1 - 21) miles over the speed limit in Las Vegas carries a $205 fine.
-A second-time offense carries $230.
+A first-time offense of speeding one to twenty (1 - 20) miles over the speed limit in Las Vegas carries about a $205 fine.
+A second-time offense carries about $230.

-Outside of Las Vegas, the fines for speeding varies throughout Nevada from county to county and city to city.
-As a misdemeanor, speeding theoretically carries up to $1,000 in fines and/or up to six (6) months in jail.
+Outside of Las Vegas, the fines for exceeding the speed limit varies throughout Nevada from county to county and city to city.
+As a misdemeanor, exceeding the speed limit theoretically carries up to $1,000 in fines and/or up to six (6) months in jail.
 However it is exceedingly rare for a judge to impose incarceration for a speeding violation.

-Note that speeding in a work zone carries a double fine.
+Note that speeding in a work zone carries a double fine.3

 3.1.
 Penalties for speeding in rural areas